russianheavy1337/Proxy-Scraper/README.md

 # Proxy-Scraper
-A proxy scraper made in c#
+A fully fledged proxy scraper made in c# with options to change the protocol, region and ms/timeout.

+# Why?
+The reason I made this is because I was frequently visiting proxyscrape.com and I thought why don't I make my own sorta version of it.